The world's largest works can be found in Paris

 It's not just the Louvre that has free admission on the first Sunday of the month.
 This also applies to, among other things, the impressive Musée d'Orsay on the other side of the Seine and the Pompidou Center.
 At these museums, free admission applies all year round.
 If you are under 26, there is free admission to several places every day.
 Many of the museums are closed either Monday or Tuesday, so keep an eye on the opening hours.

-The Seine is the essence of Paris
+➡ Find the cheapest flight tickets to the destination here The Seine is the essence of Paris

 Paris is crossed by the river Seine and it is obvious to use the river to navigate.
 Many of the large known buildings are located along the Seine.
 There are promenades along the water both at street level and closer to the water.